goeiebook/creativelab/narrative.md

     document.head.appendChild(script);
 }
 ```

-Using this requires: [simple-https-server.py](https://raw.githubusercontent.com/goeiebook/creativelab/master/server/simple-htps-server.py), [chrome-csp-disable](https://github.com/PhilGrayson/chrome-csp-disable) and a self-signed certificate.
+Using it requires: [simple-https-server.py](https://raw.githubusercontent.com/goeiebook/creativelab/master/server/simple-htps-server.py), [chrome-csp-disable](https://github.com/PhilGrayson/chrome-csp-disable) and a self-signed certificate.

 ---

 There are an unlimited number of ways to bounce and catch the ball.
-While walking, I try to bounce it forward from behind me; then catch it in a downturned palm as my arm swings forward.
+I tried to bounce it forward from behind me; then catch it in a downturned palm as my arm swings forward.
 The ball needs to be thrown quite hard for this to work.
-During one attempt, it strikes a pebble and ricochets off the path.
-I go to retrieve it, and find that it landed in the middle of a jeweled bracelet.
+During one attempt it strikes a pebble and ricochets off the path.
+When I retrieve it, I find it landed in the middle of a jeweled bracelet.
 I smile because of the novelty added to this story.
-The cameras sensor turns copper and cubic zirconia into gold and diamonds.
+The camera's sensor turns copper and cubic zirconia into gold and diamonds.

 ![treasure][jewels]

 ---

 A character begins to follow me on Twitter.
 He is my first follower.
-He is generous with likes, and we enter into an exchange about hidden features in the Creative Lab 5 application.
+He is generous with likes, and we enter into an exchange about hidden aspects of the Creative Lab 5 application.
 Such as the meaning of the six base-2 numbers surrounding the Techno Crab.
 And the meaning of specific fields in a submitted application; for instance `is_hacker` activates the Techno Crab.
 The field named `rain` is less clear.

 Techno|Rain
 :--------------:|:--------------: